nmeum/zig-riscv-embedded/README.md

 # zig-riscv-embedded

-Toy project using [zig][zig website] on the [hifive1][hifive1 website] RISC-V board.
+Toy project using [Zig][zig website] on the [HiFive1][hifive1 website] RISC-V board.

 ## Status

-This repository is intended to provide a simple sample application for experimenting with the zig programming language on freestanding RISC-V.
+This repository is intended to provide a simple sample application for experimenting with the Zig programming language on freestanding RISC-V.
 The application targets the [SiFive FE310-G000][fe310 manual] or more specifically the [HiFive 1][hifive1 website].
 While possible to run the application on "real hardware", it can also be run using an emulator.